mastodon/mastodon/docs/alt-text-ai.md

 - Image data is only sent to the external API if the instance admin has explicitly enabled this feature by setting both required environment variables.
 - The feature is designed to work with OpenAI's API, but it can be configured to work with any compatible API endpoint that follows the same request/response format.
 - Users should always review the generated alt text before publishing to ensure it accurately describes the image.
 ## Customization

 You can customize the system prompt by changing the `ALT_TEXT_AI_PROMPT` environment variable.
 A good prompt should instruct the AI to focus on the most important aspects of the image and provide clear, concise descriptions suitable for screen readers.

+## Using OpenRouter

+The default configuration uses [OpenRouter](https://openrouter.ai/) as the API provider, which offers access to various AI models including the default "google/gemma-3-4b-it" model that is free to use (as of the time this documentation was created).
+To use OpenRouter:

+1. Sign up for an account at [OpenRouter](https://openrouter.ai/)
+2. Get your API key from the dashboard
+3. Set `ALT_TEXT_AI_API_BASE` to "https://openrouter.ai/api/v1"
+4. Add your API key to the request headers in the service implementation if needed

+OpenRouter provides a cost-effective way to access various AI models without having to set up separate accounts with each provider.
+You can customize the system prompt by changing the `ALT_TEXT_AI_PROMPT` environment variable.
+A good prompt should instruct the AI to focus on the most important aspects of the image and provide clear, concise descriptions suitable for screen readers.

 ## Troubleshooting